conan-io/docs/packaging/testing.rst

    ...
    Hello world!

-This command uses by default the **--build=Hello** option, i.e. it always re-build the package.
+This command uses the **--build=Hello** option by default, i.e. it always re-builds the package.
-If you just want to check that the package is properly created, but don't want to re-build it, use the **--build=never** option:
+If you just want to check if the package is properly created, but don't want to re-build it, use the **--build=never** option:

 .. code-block:: bash